-The OCTOPUS trial (Chief Investigator Dr Susana Banerjee) – a multicentre, randomised, phase II umbrella trial of weekly Paclitaxel +/- novel agents in platinum-resistant ovarian cancer (vistusertib, dual mTORC1/2 inhibitor), presented at ESMO 2019.
-The translational research collaboration is with Professor Udai Banerji (ICR) and Professor Iain McNeish (Imperial).
+The OCTOPUS trial (Chief Investigator Dr Susana Banerjee) is a multicentre, randomised, phase II umbrella trial of weekly Paclitaxel +/- novel agents in platinum-resistant ovarian cancer.
+The first arm (vistusertib, dual mTORC1/2 inhibitor), based on results of the TAX-TORC trial and preclinical work from Prof Banerji’s laboratory involves a translational research collaboration with Professor Udai Banerji (ICR) and Professor Iain McNeish (Imperial).

 The ATARI/ENGOTGyn1 trial (ICR-sponsored, Chief Investigator Dr Susana Banerjee, ICR-CTSU) is an international (ENGOT/GCIG/NCRI led), multi-centre proof of concept study in clear cell carcinoma and other rare gynaecological cancers based on preclinical studies from Professor Chris Lord’s team.
 It is the first trial selecting treatment (ATR inhibitor (AZD6738, ceralasertib) alone or in combination with the PARP inhibitor, olaparib) based on ARID1A status.
 Additional arms to open in 2023 assesses the combination of ceralasertib with the PD-L1 inhibitor, durvalumab in prior immunotherapy treated endometrial cancer.
 The translational programme collaboration involves Professor Chris Lord, Dr Rachael Natrajan's teams, Centre for Molecular Pathology, Centre for Translational Immunotherapy and Royal Marsden Gynaecology Unit Pathology teams.